10 Best Golf Simulators For Home – 2023 Reviews & Buying Guide

 OptiShot Swing Pad

 Consider the tracking system that measures your ball and club data.
-Is it photometric (SkyTrak), stereoscopic, infrared, radar-based, or something else?
+Is it photometric, stereoscopic, infrared, radar-based, or something else?

 Of course, some tracking systems are better than others, which is where much of the price difference comes from.